Moses-Omondi/IT-Logger/README.md

+### IT-LOGGER

 This project was bootstrapped with [Create React App].
 It is a fullstack app with a fake api as backend.
+The app logs IT issues and technicians who can resolve them.

 ## Available Scripts